 Wichcraft.
 This sandwich shop uses creativity to tell people what they sell.
 The “wich” refers to sandwiches while the “craft” is meant to inform customers that the sandwiches are a cut above the rest.

 Sleeve a Message.
-This company sells custom cup sleeves for coffee or tea.
+This company sells custom coffee sleeves for beverages as well as custom coasters.
 The humorous title is a play on the phrase “leave a message” and is intended to stick in a consumer’s mind.

 Bits & PCs.
 This computer store readily tells people it deals with technology but it remains funny because, after a moment of thought, you can see that the name plays off the phrase “bits and pieces.”